Xndr2/SleddingEngineTweaks/README.md

 # Sledding Game Mod Framework

 A modding framework for Sledding Game that allows modders to create and load mods easily.
+This is a fan made project and not affiliated with the real sledding game!

 ## Installation